elevating child care

 Human development is not a race.
 I can’t remember the last time anyone asked me in an interview or on a job application when I first walked or toilet trained.
 Can you?

 Unfortunately, current parenting culture is focused on achievement, and even the most right-brain-leaning parents are rattled by the pediatrician’s list, a list that breeds fear when a child is not performing “on schedule.”
-Yes, sometimes serious delays are discovered that need intervention, but generally these lists only effect the health of parents’ minds.
+Yes, of course, serious delays are sometimes discovered and intervention is needed, but more often than not these lists only effect the health of parents’ minds.
 Lists beg to be checked off and make even the calmest parents feel anxious and competitive.

 For me, the last straw was when a doctor asked if my 18-month-old kissed with her mouth closed.
 Apparently, ‘puckering’ was an achievement that my baby should have mastered.
 She had fallen behind in her kissing skills.
 “No, Doctor.
 And thank you for sucking the joy out of my baby’s kisses!”